wolfmanjm/kivy-smoothie-host/README.md

 This uses python >= 3.4.3

 Use an RPI-3 Model B or B+, or the RPI-3 Model A+ with RPI touch screen.
-Also runs on pretty much any Linux desktop (and maybe Mac or Windows if Kivy runs on them).
+(No XWindows) Also runs on pretty much any Linux XWindows desktop (and maybe Mac or Windows if Kivy runs on them).

 ## Goal
 The goal is to have a small touch screen host that can run a smoothie and is better than an LCD Panel, and almost as good as a host PC running pronterface.